evasjshek/Geo-Python-Class/README.md

 # Geo-Python-Class
-upload exercise for each lesson
+upload exercise for each lesson.